AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Introduction

 Using this benchmark, we evaluate multi-agent systems built on GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, Llama 3.3 70B, and Mistral Large across 4,979 execution traces.
-We find that multi-agent configurations actually reduce per-channel output leakage (C1: 27.2\% vs 43.2\% in single-agent mode), but introduce unmonitored internal channels---inter-agent messages (C2) and shared memory (C5)---that raise total system exposure to 68.9\% (OR-aggregated), a 1.6$\times$ increase over the single-agent baseline.
+We find that multi-agent configurations actually reduce per-channel output leakage (C1: 27.2\% vs 43.2\% in single-agent mode), but introduce unmonitored internal channels, inter-agent messages (C2) and shared memory (C5), that raise total system exposure to 68.9\% (a trace is counted as leaked if any of C1, C2, or C5 leaked), a 1.6$\times$ increase over the single-agent baseline.
 Internal channels show 2.1$\times$ higher leak rates than external channels (57.8\% mean internal vs 27.2\% external), with C2 reaching 68.8\%, exceeding external output by 2.5$\times$, and C5 at 46.7\%.
 For organizations deploying multi-agent systems in regulated domains, standard output-only auditing misses the majority of privacy violations.

 We make the following five contributions: